Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Results

 \subsubsection{NACA0012}

 The model is first tested for an unbounded flow over a NACA0012 airfoil at the angles of attack $0^{\circ}$ and $10^{\circ}$ in figure \ref{naca0012_cf_cb_0} and \ref{naca0012_cf_cb_15}, respectively \cite{brooks1986airfoil,di2009prediction}.
-The calibrated model shows an excellent agreement with the original SA model -- and we conclude that the performance of the original model is preserved in the calibrated variant.
+The calibrated model shows a good agreement with the original SA model with minimal distortions -- and we conclude that the performance of the original model is preserved in the calibrated variant.
+Furthermore, a comparison of the lift ($C_l$) and drag ($C_d$) coefficients was also made, for 10$^\circ$, the $C_l$ was $\approx 1$, and $C_d$ was $\approx 0.013$ for both models.
+For 0$^\circ$, the $C_d$ was $\approx 0.008$ and $C_l$ was $\approx 0.001$ for both models.
+This demonstrated a minimal deviation from base SA performance for the NACA0012 case.